-Rossini R.A., Walter G.H. & Fensham R.J. (in press) ‘Optimal sampling strategies for monitoring threatened endemic macro-invertebrates in Australia’s discharge springs’, Marine and Freshwater Research, TBC
+Rossini R.A., Walter G.H. & Fensham R.J.
+(2015) ‘Determining optimal sampling strategies for monitoring threatened endemic macro-invertebrates in Australia’s artesian springs’, Marine and Freshwater Research, 67(5).
+Available here

 Rossini R.A., Rueda J.L. & Tibbetts I.R.
-(2013) ‘Feeding ecology of the seagrass grazing nerite Smaragdia souverbiana in subtropical seagrass beds of eastern Australia’, J. Molluscan Studies 80: 139-147
+(2013) ‘Feeding ecology of the seagrass grazing nerite Smaragdia souverbiana in subtropical seagrass beds of eastern Australia’, J. Molluscan Studies 80: 139-147.
+Available here.

 Walter G.H., Rossini R.A., Gleeson M.L., Terry L.I., Kaye L.A., Booth D.T. & Roemer R.B. (in prep) ‘Climatic influences on the functional stability of tightly coupled interspecific interactions – Macrozamia lucida cycads in an obligate pollination mutualism’, Global Change Biology, TBC

-Book review of Klaus Rhode ‘The Balance of Nature and Human Impact’, Austral Ecology, 24 May 2016
+Book review of Klaus Rhode ‘The Balance of Nature and Human Impact’, Austral Ecology, 24 May 2016, accessible here.

 November 2014 ‘How best to monitor threatened invertebrates in arid zone oases’ presented at Ecological Society of Australia Alice Springs Australia.